How to position your digital signage screens

 Avoid positioning a screen due to technical constraints

-Of course, it's often easier to position a screen where sockets already exist, where there's no need to do any work, or pull a bit of cable.
-At first glance, it also seems more economical.
-But unless the outlets were installed for that very reason, it's often a bad idea.
-So is letting the installer decide on the best location for your screens.
-While a well-placed screen can be very effective and enhance the impact of the messages they broadcast, a poorly-placed screen can degrade brand image, as well as providing no visibility for your messages, thus wasting effort, time and the cost of setting up the system.
-It's a shame not to be able to reach your target audience effectively just to avoid pulling a little cable.
-Including screen positioning as part of a global strategy, and giving it real thought at the time of installation, is far more profitable in the long term.
+Of course, it is often easier to position a screen where sockets already exist, where there is no need to do any work, or to pull a bit of cable.
+At first glance, it seems more economical as well.
+But, unless the sockets were installed for that specific reason, it's often a bad idea.
+As well as letting the installer decide the best location for your screens.
+If a well-placed screen can be very effective and improve the impact of the messages they broadcast, on the other hand, a poorly placed screen can degrade the brand image, in addition to bringing no visibility to your messages and thus wasting your efforts, your time, and the costs of setting up the system.
+Refraining from effectively reaching your target audience to avoid pulling a little cable is a shame.
+Include the positioning of the screen in a global strategy, and carry out a real reflection at the time of installation, is, in the long run, much more profitable.

-Avoid displaying the wrong message on a well-positioned screen
+Avoid showing the wrong message on a well-positioned screen

-Broadcasting a 15-second message on a screen in an area where people spend an average of 3 seconds is not really effective!
-To maximize the impact of your messages, you need toidentify the type of location for your screens and correlate it with your target audiences and objectives.
-Each location is good for one type of message and bad for all the others.
-The key is to find the right message for each screen location!
+Broadcast a 15-second message on a screen in an area where people spend an average of 3 seconds is not really effective!
+To maximize the impact of your messages, you should identify the type of location of your screens and to correlate it with your target audiences and your goals.
+Each location is good for one type of message and bad for all others..
+It is then necessary to find the right message for each screen location!

-The term "decompression zone" describes the few meters immediately after the entrance (to a store, an establishment...).
-Indeed, the screens or posters located in this zone (and intended for newcomers) are generally invisible: visitors generally arrive quickly in a store, or, at the very least, change environment abruptly between outside and inside.
-They also change their mental state (especially if they come from outside), they decompress, which requires a few seconds, and therefore a few meters, during which the mind is not really receptive...
+The term “decompression zone” describes the few meters just after the entrance (of a store, an establishment...).
+In fact, screens or posters located in this area (and for newcomers) are generally invisible : visitors usually arrive quickly in a store, or, at the very least, change the environment abruptly between the outside and the inside.
+They also change their mental state (especially if they come from outside), they decompress, which requires a few seconds, so a few meters, during which the mind is not really receptive...

-Particularly at the stage of creating (or validating) content for screens, it's important to bear in mind the conditions under which this content will be displayed and, above all, seen.
-Depending on the location of the screen, the distance from the visitor, the target audience, its level of attention, how busy it is, the time of day... conditions may not always be optimal to guarantee perfect viewing.
-Perhaps a head will be in the screen's field of view, or the screen will be viewed at an angle, or a small reflection will hide part of the screen, or it will only be visible for 2 seconds, or the target people will be busy with something else while passing in front of the screen.
-While it's obviously best to avoid placing a screen in this kind of location, it's a good idea to keep these considerations in mind when creating content.
-(You can then rely on simple elements: solid colors, large font sizes, large images, strong contrasts... and don't judge the quality of content sitting in front of your computer 30cm from the screen in ideal viewing conditions).
+In particular, at the stage of creating (or validating) content for screens, it is important to keep in mind the conditions under which these contents will be broadcast and especially seen.
+Depending on the location of the screen, the distance of the visitor, the target, their level of attention, attendance, time of day... the conditions may not always be optimal to guarantee a perfect vision.
+Maybe a head will be in the field of the screen, that it will be viewed from an angle, that a small reflection will hide part of the screen, that it will only be visible for 2 seconds, or that the target people will be busy with other things while passing in front of the screen.
+While it is obviously best to avoid placing a screen in this type of location, it is important to keep these considerations in mind when creating content.
+(You can then rely on simple elements: solid colors, large font sizes, large images, strong contrasts... and don't judge the quality of content sitting in front of your computer 30cm from the screen in ideal viewing conditions.)

 The screen positioning error: to commit or not to commit?

-While avoiding these errors is essentially a matter of common sense, they are nevertheless common, and difficult to correct once made (difficult to move an already installed screen, complex to convince hierarchy that 30cm to the left and 10° to the right will make all the difference).
-On the other hand, these mistakes, which are costly in the long term - in terms of money, time and effort - can easily be avoided upstream, by integrating the choice of screen location very early on in the on-screen communication strategy, and by correlating throughout the project the content to be broadcast, the targets to be reached and the screens to be positioned!
+While avoiding these mistakes is essentially common sense, they are nevertheless common, and difficult to correct once committed. (difficult to move a screen already installed, complex to convince the hierarchy that 30cm on the left and 10° on the right will make all the difference).
+On the other hand, these mistakes, which are costly in the long term, in terms of money, time and effort, can be very easily avoided in advance, by integrating the choice of the location of the screens very early in the communication strategy on the screen, and by correlating the content to be broadcast, the targets to be reached and the screens to be positioned throughout the project!

 Our latest articles